-Known as "Immortal," octogenarian Carmine Persico has been ruling the Colombo crime family from prison for 30 years.
+Known as "Immortal," octogenarian Carmine Persico ruled the Colombo crime family from prison for 30 years.
 The infamous "snake" has now died in prison at the age of 85.

 Mafia scholars have long argued over who was the greatest family, who was the greatest boss, who built the greatest criminal empire.
 Names like Joe Gallo and Lucky Luciano come to mind, but their terms were relatively short-lived.
 They had to prove themselves and rise through the ranks before enjoying their moment at the top.

-But there was one man who was, it seemed, born a mobster and who has stayed at the top long after his contemporaries died off.
+But there was one man who was, it seemed, born a mobster and who stayed at the top long after his contemporaries died off.
 Now that he himself has passed away, a look back at his criminal legacy is in order.

 In elementary school, he shook his classmates down for lunch money.
 By the time he was 15, he’d already been involved in a shootout between two rival gangs.
 By 17, he’d been accused of a murder.
 By 20, he was accused of another.
-At 40, the Colombo crime family was under his power and has been ever since – even now, while he sits in prison serving a 139-year sentence.
+At 40, the Colombo crime family was under his power and remained that way until his death at age 85.

 Yes, it seems that Carmine Persico was born to be a mob boss — and that’s just what he was until his dying day.

 A Mobster From The Beginning